jsfiddle/jsfiddle-users/docs/index.rst

 .. jsFiddle documentation master file, created by sphinx-quickstart on Thu Sep 23 10:40:11 2010.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   You can adapt this file completely to your liking, but it should at least o  contain the root `toctree` directive.

 Welcome to jsFiddle's documentation
 ===================================